flyingpigzs/convertor/README.md

-This converter is able to convert temperature(fahrenheit to celsius, and celsius to fahrenheit), length(miles to km, and km to miles) and weight(pound to kilogramms, and kg to pound).
+This convertor is able to convert temperature(fahrenheit to celsius, and celsius to fahrenheit), length(miles to km, and km to miles) and weight(pound to kilogramms, and kg to pound).